git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 | :--------------------      |:-----------   |:---------------                                            |
 | /vkb_midi/note/{0-127}/color | {color}     | The color to use for the note.
 These are colors for root notes, scale notes, out-of-scale notes, pressed or sequence notes (in red if recording is enabled).|

+## Received messages

-## The following OSC messages can be received by the script
+The following OSC messages can be received by the extension (the DAW).

 ### Receive - Global